Reasons to choose UK architecture

 2. The industry is renowned for its talent and training

 UK architecture schools attract the best talent from around the world.
-The UK is home to three out of the top 10 universities for achitecture in the world, according to the 2016 rankings.
-Examples include London’s Architectural Association School of Architecture - considered one of the world's leading and most international schools of architecture, the Welsh School of Architecture and the School of Architecture at the University of Sheffield.
+The UK is home to three out of the top 10 universities for achitecture in the world, according to the 2017 rankings.
+Examples include Manchester School of Architecture, University College, London and Cambridge Universtiy.
 RIBA (The Royal Institute of British Architects), the UK body for architecture and the architectural profession, sets the standards for the education of architects, both in the UK and overseas.

 London has the highest concentration of architectural practices of any city in the world and is regarded as a global hub of of architectural thinking and teaching.
 The UK capital imports and exports in both the education and practice of architecture more than any other city worldwide and acts as a meeting place for East and West, for clients, academics, critics and practitioners alike.
 (Source: Arch Daily).